IshanGthakral/intermediate-eth-avax-module-4/README.md

 # Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+It comes with a sample of smart contract, a test for that contract, and a script that deploys that contract.

 Try running some of the following tasks: